tireddy2/jose-hybrid-encrypt/draft-ra-jose-hybrid-encrypt.md

 In the case of a traditional key exchange algorithm (e.g., x25519, secp384r1) since there is no associated ciphertext present when calculating the constant-length input key (k) defined in Section 3.1 of {{?I-D.ounsworth-cfrg-kem-combiners}}, k will be constructed using the key derivation process defined in Section 4.6.2 of {{?RFC7518}} for JOSE and k will be constructed using the KDF defined in {{?RFC8152}}.

 In the case of a traditional key exchange algorithm (e.g., x25519, secp384r1) since there is no associated ciphertext present when calculating the constant-length input key (k) defined in Section 3.1 of {{?I-D.ounsworth-cfrg-kem-combiners}}, the key derivation process defined in Section 4.6.2 of {{?RFC7518}} for JOSE should be used to construct k.
 However, in case of COSE, the KDF (Key Derivation Function) defined in {{?RFC8152}} should be used.
+The KDF will vary depending on the key agreement algorithm chosen.

 In Direct Key Agreement mode, the output of the KEM combiner MUST be a key of the same length as that used by encryption algorithm.
 In Key Agreement with Key Wrapping mode, the output of the KEM combiner MUST be a key of the length needed for the specified key wrap algorithm.